Farès Chaïbi: Toulouse

 During the following pre-season, Chaïbi was one of the standout players of the friendly games, proving to be decisive against the likes of Nîmes or the Real Sociedad, finishing this preparation with three goals and two assists.

-He made his professional debut on 7 August 2022, starting for Toulouse during their first game back in Ligue 1, a 1–1 draw against OGC Nice.
+He made his professional debut on 7 August 2022, starting for Toulouse in their first game back in Ligue 1, a 1–1 draw against Nice.
+On 17 September, Chaibi scored his first goal for the club in a 2–1 defeat against Lille.